Optimal tie-breaking rules: Ratio-form contest success functions

 \end{proof}

-Again, we define the functions $p(\theta), p_0(\theta)$ and show that assumptions \ref{ass:existence} and \ref{ass:tie} are satisfied when $r \leq 1$.
+Again, we define the functions $p(\theta), p_0(\theta)$ and show that Assumptions \ref{ass:existence} and \ref{ass:tie} are satisfied when $r \leq 1$.
 The full proof is in the appendix.
 Observe that in Lemmas \ref{lem:vesper} and \ref{lem:jia}, if we plug in $k=1$, we get back the equilibrium characterization for the Tullock contests without ties (\citet{nti1999rent}).
+Also, the total effort under the optimal tie-breaking rule $(q=0)$ in the \citet{vesperoni2019contests} contest is $(V_1+V_2)rk\frac{\beta^{rk}}{(1+\beta^r)^{k+1}}$ and that under the \citet{jia2012contests} contest is $(V_1+V_2)rk\frac{\beta^{r}}{(k+\beta^r)^{2}}$.
+Since both are increasing in $k$ at $k=1$, it follows that if the designer could induce ties by increasing $k$ and then commit to breaking them in favor of the weaker player, it would induce greater effort than in the standard Tullock contests.